surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added support for image and video properties in Schema comments markup.
+	* Added support for image and video properties in Schema comment and review markup.
 	* Added a new SSO &gt; Advanced Settings &gt; Default Text options:
 		* Reply Comment Title
 		* Review Comment Title